 A word of warning – if you get a massage, you will be given a skimpy (and I do mean skimpy) paper G-string to wear.

 Therme Bucuresti is 10 miles north of Bucharest at Calea Bucuresti 1K, Bucuresti, Romania.

 There are several ways to get there: by car, taxi, or Uber.
 You can also take the public bus.
 Bus #442 goes right to Therme.
 Google Maps led us to believe we would be dropped at the end of a long road leading to Therme.
 We were happy to find that the bus took us right to the parking lot.

 You can rent a robe and towel when you arrive.
 As of this writing, the rental was reasonably priced at around $12.

 When you check in, you will be given a wristband.
 You will use it to open and lock your locker and record your purchases throughout your visit.

 A note about shoes: you should bring rubber flip-flops to wear when walking between areas.
-I had some, but Steve’s were more like boat shoes.
+On our first visit, Steve’s shoes were more like boat shoes.
 They had thick white soles.
 The staff took issue with them even though they had been sold as beach shoes and had never been worn outside.
 You can also buy slippers at Therme.

 You can read about another wonderful water theme park in “Aquaworld Budapest: Tons of Fun in Hungary.”